 The Dragon: Allen O'Neal.
 However, during the Joint Strike on the Martian ship, he helps the player a few times.
 He's trying to rescue his boss, after all.

 Dummied Out: A large number of things, most notably in Metal Slug 5.
 You can check a more detailed observation of said elements here.

 Early-Installment Weirdness: The first Metal Slug game has a number of things that seem strange now.
 The grenades fly at a slightly shorter range and are tinged red.
 The Flame Shot shoots out a weak fireball that travels far across the screen, as opposed to the short-range but incredibly powerful Flame Shot of later Metal Slugs.
 No character select screen.
 No transformations.
 Many staple weapons haven't been introduced yet.
 The voice of the announcer is different.
 The game is also much kinder and forgiving, and it seems possible to gain a Metal Slug vehicle before each boss fight.

 The Sergeants are an uncommon Rebel footsoldier, and they wear yellow.
 They are just as weak as the normal soldiers, but they always drop a pickup when killed.

-The Amadeus Infantry in Metal Slug 5 are among the most dangerous Rebel foot-soldiers, and they wear blue.
-Some of them are armed with the 7.62mm AR-10 Autorifle, which is one of the weapons you can use.
+The Amadeus Infantry in Metal Slug 4 are among the most dangerous Rebel foot-soldiers, and they wear blue.
+Some of them are armed with the 7.62mm AR-10 Autorifle (The real name for the Heavy Machine Gun).